 - there must not be other arrays in the array items

-Another algorithm for local panel and Web panel
+Another algorithm for local panel and for Web panel

 object) can be opened directly in the runtime application (local panel) or in the Web browser (Web panel).
-If in such panel calling an algorithm is needed (for example on button up), which has to do something different in local panel than in the Web panel
+If in such panel calling an algorithm is needed (for example after pressing the button), which has to do something different in local panel than in the Web panel

-object) able to display multiple devices according to a variable set by application.
+object) able to display multiple devices according to a variable set in the application.
 In such case the clients would be rewriting this global variable mutually and see incorrect values as a consequence.
-If one panel displaying various data is needed, than the best way to do so, is:
+If one panel displaying various data is needed, then the best way to do so, is: